 The vCenter Single Sign-On authentication service provides secure authentication services to the vSphere software components.
 By using vCenter Single Sign-On, the vSphere components communicate with each other through a secure token exchange mechanism, instead of requiring each component to authenticate a user separately with a directory service like Active Directory.

 You can configure vCenter Server for an external identity provider using federated authentication.
 In such a configuration, you replace vCenter Server as the identity provider.
 Currently, vSphere supports Active Directory Federation Services (AD FS) as the external identity provider.
 In this configuration, AD FS interacts with the identity sources on behalf ofvCenter Server.

 vCenter Server includes a built-in identity provider.
 By default, vCenter Server uses the vsphere.local domain as the identity source (but you can change it during installation).
 You can configure the vCenter Server built-in identity provider to use Active Directory (AD) as its identity source using LDAP/S, OpenLDAP/S, and Integrated Windows Authentication (IWA).
 Such configurations allow customers to log in to vCenter Server using their AD accounts.

 Authenticated users can then be assigned registered solution-based permissions or roles within a vSphere environment.

 vCenter Single Sign-On is required with vCenter Server.

 - vSphere License Service

-- The vSphere License service provides common license inventory and management capabilities to all vCenter Server systems that are connected to a Platform Services Controller or multiple linked Platform Services Controllers.
+- The vSphere License service provides common license inventory and management capabilities to all vCenter Server systems within the Single Sign-On domain.